Knee Levers (Pedals): Effects Lost on Modern Pianos

 TRANSCRIPT

-First, let's start with the right knee lever because this will be most recognizable to modern pianists.
-This — exactly as the right pedal on modern pianos — lifts the dampers so that we get a sustained sound like so...
-[Music playing]
+First let's start with the right knee lever because that will be most recognizable to modern pianists.
+This, exactly as the right pedal on modern pianos, lifts the dampers so that we get a sustained sound like so.... [music playing]

-The left knee lever is the interesting one because this one does not exist on modern pianos, and it's a sound that's been lost through the years.
-What the left one does is it inserts a piece of felt in between the hammers and the strings so that the hammers strike the strings through the felt so that we get this lovely, obscured, ghostly sound.
-[Music playing] This is called the moderator — which is something that composers, such as Mozart and Beethoven and all of the Classical masters, would have known, loved, and exploited.
+The left knee lever is the interesting one because it does not exist on modern pianos and it's a sound that's been lost through the years.
+What the left one does is it inserts a piece of felt in between the hammers and the strings so that the hammer strikes the string through the felt and we get this lovely, obscured, ghostly effect.
+This is called the moderator and it’s something that composers such as Mozart, Beethoven, and all of the Classical masters would have known, loved, and exploited.